Our responses to consultations

 Our latest responses to central government consultations

-L&Q expresses strong support for working with MHCLG to develop a fair rent-setting policy that balances the needs of residents, social landlords, and the Government.
 We advocate for a £3 per week rent convergence mechanism over 10 years, which would provide the financial stability needed to address the housing crisis, particularly acute in London and greater Manchester, and to invest in both new and existing homes.

-Despite our historical contribution to housing development, financial constraints have significantly reduced L&Q’s capacity to build new homes, shifting their focus toward maintaining current ones.
-We welcome recent Government measures, including the 10-year Affordable Homes Programme and rent settlement, but stress that long-term planning and predictable funding are essential.
 While we acknowledge concerns about welfare costs and resident affordability, rent convergence is economically beneficial and socially responsible, and we remain committed to supporting residents through services like financial advice and employment support.

 The government has consulted on changes to the Decent Homes Standard (DHS), which establishes the minimum housing quality standards that residents in social and (for the first time) private rented sectors can expect from their landlords.
 Key proposed changes included:

-• A revised definition of disrepair to only consider the condition of a component and no longer consider its age
+• a revised definition of disrepair to only consider the condition of a component and no longer consider its age

-• The inclusion of child-resistant window restrictors as an essential facility
+• the inclusion of child-resistant window restrictors as an essential facility

-• Enhanced security measures for doors and windows and the inclusion of them as an essential facility
+• enhanced security measures for doors and windows and the inclusion of them as an essential facility

-• Mandatory provision of suitable floor coverings in all rooms at the start of a tenancy
+• mandatory provision of suitable floor coverings in all rooms at the start of a tenancy

-• A requirement for properties to be free from damp and mould
+• a requirement for properties to be free from damp and mould

 In our view, the government has significantly underestimated the average per-property cost of meeting the new DHS, which could have serious financial implications for landlords, given pre-existing demanding and costly priorities.

-We have noted the potential impact this could have on not only our own financial capacity, but also on the industry’s capacity to undertake both new build developments and maintenance works required to make homes decent.
 High demand and limited supply chain capacity/skilled personnel is also likely to push up costs even further.
-We would therefore advocate for a 2037 implementation date, to have longest possible lead-in time to ensure compliance with the new Standard.
+We would therefore advocate for a 2037 implementation date, to have longest possible lead-in time to ensure compliance with the new standard.

 At L&Q, we believe residents’ voices should shape the future of social housing.
-That’s why, alongside our corporate response, we engaged residents to share their views on the Government’s proposed reforms to the Decent Homes Standard.
-Residents strongly supported key safety and quality measures, such as secure doors and windows, child-resistant window restrictors, and damp-free, energy-efficient homes.
-They also emphasised the importance of inclusive design, and judging repairs by condition rather than age.
+That’s why, alongside our corporate response, we engaged residents to share their views on the government’s proposed reforms to the Decent Homes Standard (DHS).

 While views varied on proposals like floor coverings, the message was clear: residents want homes that are safe, comfortable, and built to last, with their needs and preferences at the heart of decision-making.